<< Back

 Ka hoki mai nga kai ki te ao.

-By the sticks of your ancestor,
+By the stick of your ancestor,

 Of Tura, fire comes.